sy3na/cs4406.m26/README.md

 approximate nearest neighbors), and **practice** (evaluation, A/B testing, lifecycle, industry architectures) — and closes with frontier topics.

-**Design stance.** Conventional methods (BM25, PageRank, classic compression, matrix factorization, …) are *introduced, not dwelt on*.
+Conventional methods (BM25, PageRank, classic compression, matrix factorization, …) are *introduced, not dwelt on*.
 Each is used to surface a principle — compression trades cheap compute for scarce bandwidth; BM25 exposes the probabilistic ranking principle — rather than to drill mechanics.
 Every lecture states its